10 Great Jobs for Detail-Oriented People

 Proofreader

-Proofreaders are responsible for reading texts and checking for things like typos, spelling mistakes, and grammatical errors.
+Proofreaders are responsible for reading texts to look for issues such as typos, spelling mistakes, and grammatical errors.
 Proofreading requires strong attention to detail because proofreaders must catch and correct hard-to-spot errors and often have to become familiar with a variety of comprehensive style guides.

 Editor

-Like proofreaders, editors thoroughly read a text and, in addition to checking for errors and inconsistencies, analyze it to improve features such as structure, plot, and character development.
-This requires focus and the ability to pay close attention to multiple subtle issues and story elements at once.
+Like proofreaders, editors thoroughly review a text and check it for errors and inconsistencies.
+However, they also analyze it to improve elements such as structure, style, and tone.
+Certain document types include additional features, for example, plot and character development in creative writing.
+All this requires focus and the ability to pay close attention to multiple subtle issues and elements at once.

 Freelance Writer

 Freelance writers must be detail oriented because they’re typically in charge of their own daily schedule and often juggle several clients at once.
 This requires them to be very organized, self-motivated, and efficient.
-They also must be meticulous about research and fact checking and are usually responsible for proofreading and editing their own work.
+They also must be meticulous about research and fact-checking and are often responsible for proofreading and editing their own work.

 Journalist

-Journalism requires interviewing people, performing research, and uncovering facts – meaning journalists must be highly observant at all times and skilled at asking the right questions.
+Journalism involves interviewing people, performing research, and uncovering facts – meaning journalists must be highly observant at all times and skilled at asking the right questions.
+Reporting on news stories, often under tight deadlines, requires precision and accuracy.

 Transcriptionist